Sanyang Plaza station

 Sanyang Plaza station (三阳广场站) is an interchange station of Line 1 and Line 2 of the Wuxi Metro.
 It opened for operations on 1 July 2014.
 It is the largest metro station in China.
+It is also the largest metro in both East China and the entire China by number of exits/entrances (currently, this station has 27 exits/entrances, future expanded to 29).